 For book lovers, there’s no more magical place than the local bookstore.
 Endless shelves of stories and characters, all at your eager fingertips.
 And while most of us have probably spent a significant amount of time wandering the aisles, few of us know what goes on behind the scenes.
-Here, some insights into the life of a bookstore, gleaned from the people who keep the shelves stocked.
+Here are some insights into the life of a bookstore, gleaned from the people who keep the shelves stocked.

 “A person will say, ‘I have a really strange question, I’m sorry, but can you recommend a book?’” says Phyllis Cohen, owner of Berkeley Books in Paris.
 “That is the most normal question.
 It is my favorite question in the world!
 Give me some clues.
 I’ll ask them some pointed questions and then I make a pile for them.
 When they discover it they’re over the moon—it’s like they have a personal shopper in the bookshop.”